 1. Fruit consumption: a recent study from the University of Hong Kong, looked at the effects of consumption of 20 different fruits on alcohol metabolism in animals.
 This study looked at different parameters from: ethanol and acetaldehyde (remember that pesky metabolite) concentrations in blood, key enzyme function, markers of liver cell damage (ALT and AST), and the antioxidant capacity of the liver.

-- a.
-Fruits which were able to decrease blood alcohol include lemon (Citrus limon yellow) and pear (Pyrus spp).This was thought to occur by inhibiting absorption through the GI tract.
+- Fruits which were able to decrease blood alcohol include lemon (Citrus limon yellow) and pear (Pyrus spp).This was thought to occur by inhibiting absorption through the GI tract.
 Starfruit (Averrhoa carambola) and wax apple or jambu (Syzygium samarangense) juices also decreased this concentration but increased the amount of acetaldehyde so they may not be best to help prevent a hangover.

-- b.
-Of the 20 fruits the only one to increase the ADH and ALDH enzyme activity was a species of banana called Musa nana ( cavendishii or dwarf banana plant).
-Another study found that cucumber juice ( Cucumis sativus L) was beneficial for these enzymes as well.
+- Of the 20 fruits the only one to increase the ADH and ALDH enzyme activity was a species of banana called Musa nana ( cavendishii or dwarf banana plant).
+Another study found that cucumber juice (Cucumis sativus L) was beneficial for these enzymes as well.
 Both the flesh and the peel from mango (Mangifera indica) has fructose and aspartate which can increase the activity of these alcohol metabolising enzymes.

-- c.
-The molecules ALT and AST are used as markers of liver cell damage as they are release from the cells after trauma.
+- The molecules ALT and AST are used as markers of liver cell damage as they are released from the cells after trauma.
 Lemon (Citrus limon yellow), muskmelon (Curcumis melo), dwarf banana (Musa nana), all showed some decrease in one or both of these markers, offering some protection to liver cells.

-- d.
-Since metabolism increases reactive oxygen species (ROS) , more antioxidants in the liver are required to quench these harmful molecules.
+- Since metabolism increases reactive oxygen species (ROS) , more antioxidants in the liver are required to quench these harmful molecules.
 Wax apple or jambu (Syzygium samarangense) juice contains anthocyanins, carotene, and vitamin C increase the antioxidant network and associated enzyme function.
 Blueberries can also improve this parameter.
 Persimmons (Diospyros kaki ) also have shown to improve alcohol metabolism due to its antioxidant flavone and phenol content.

-- e.
-Some fruits aggrevate liver damage from alcohol and should be avoided these include: Chinese flowering quince (Chaenomeles sinensis), dragon fruit (Hylocereus undulates), black currant (Ribes nigrum), and passionflower (Passionfora eduli)
+- Some fruits aggrevate liver damage from alcohol and should be avoided these include: Chinese flowering quince (Chaenomeles sinensis), dragon fruit (Hylocereus undulates), black currant (Ribes nigrum), and passionflower (Passionfora eduli)